-- Allotment of rooms will be done by Quess and CSA (Council of Student Affairs). - Students who have been allotted accommodation in the hostel are required to occupy the rooms allotted to them by the Institute.
+- Allotment of rooms will be done by institute's authorized agency (currently Quess)and CSA (Council of Student Affairs). - Students who have been allotted accommodation in the hostel are required to occupy the rooms allotted to them by the Institute.
 Interchanging of rooms among residents is not permissible. - Students can occupy their rooms until the day after their last final examination.
 They are not allowed to lock up their luggage in their rooms during summer vacation.
-Storage facilities, if required may be provided by the PhD Office.
+Storage facilities, if required may be provided by the PhD Office. - Married couples can instead opt for outside campus accommodation and get a HRA of Rs 10000/- per month.